Yngve Edward Soderberg: Later years

 Life Boat, watercolor on paper, 50.8 cm x 91.44 cm, Collection of the Mattatuck Museum, Waterbury, CT.

 At the end of World War II, Soderberg was invited to board the Danish cadet ship Danmark, which was interned in the Thames River at New London, Connecticut.
-He joined the Danmark (ship) as a guest artist and as a result painted one of his most critically acclaimed watercolors, Life Boat.
+He joined the Danmark as a guest artist and as a result painted one of his most critically acclaimed watercolors, Life Boat.
 At the annual Connecticut Water Color Society show in Hartford, Connecticut, Life Boat was called "the most dramatic picture in the show."
 At the First Annual Print Exhibition at the Brooklyn Museum, Life Boat won the Henry B. Shoppe prize.The painting is now held by the Mattatuck Museum in Waterbury Connecticut.
 In the following two years, Soderberg was also a guest artist aboard the US Coast Guard Training Ship Eagle.
 He made two summer cruises with landings in Bermuda, the Virgin Islands, Puerto Rico and Nassau.

 In 1950, he began a 17-year career teaching at the New London High School, but his summers were free for vagabonding again.
 In 1952, he traveled to Price Edward Island, Cape Breton and the coast of Maine, which became subjects for many of his watercolors.
 In 1954, the American Swedish Historical Foundation held an exhibition of his work.
 In 1958, Soderberg first authored his book Drawing Boats and Ships, 1958, which is still in publication today.
 In 1962, a large three-panel mural of the training bark Eagle was dedicated at the United States Coast Guard Academy.
 The Coast Guard acquired other works by Soderberg.
 He continued to remain active painting and illustrating throughout his career and in 1966 illustrated Stormalong Goes a Whaling.

 Soderberg died in 1972 at the age of 75 in Mystic, Connecticut.